What's New Here?

 > June 26th, 2004: Climbing routes list added.

 Stenar is a beautiful mountain, offering something to every mountaineer.
-As it is situated just opposite the magnificient Triglav north wall it is first of all a panorama mountain.
+As it is situated just opposite the magnificient Triglav north wall it is first of all a panoramic mountain.
 On your camera you can hardly have enough wide angle lens to get the whole north wall on your picture.
-Next to being a hikers' mountain, it's certainly the most interesting tour-skiing mountain in the region.
+Next to being a hikers' mountain, it's certainly the most interesting tour skiing mountain in the region.
 Just because of Triglav's panorama, of course.
-Skiing down is not easy, there are a few exposed and steep passages, but in good conditions it's still withing the range of a normal tour skiing.
+Skiing down is not easy, there are a few exposed and steep passages, but in good conditions it's still within the range of a normal tour skiing.
 1500 meters down through a great scenery!
-And third, let alone other, non-mountaineering sports, Stenar is also a fine climbers' mountain.
+And third, let alone other, non-mountaineering sports, Stenar is also a fine mountain for harder climbs.
 In its north wall, called (Trikotnik = Triangle) a hard and beautiful direct route goes, and there are also some other possibilities.

 The first tourist ascent was done in 1836 by Henrik Freyer.

 Red spots are mountains which have own pages on SP.

 The second valley is Krnica, NW of the summit.
 If you drive by the main Sava valley, turn in Kranjska gora towards the south (towards the Vršič Pass), then you turn left 2 km after Jasna lake (just before the bridge over Pišnica creek) and drive by a narrow, bad road some more kilometers.
 You can not reach Koča v Krnici (hut) by car.
 From the end parking place you ascend Stenar over the Kriška stena (wall) and the nearby summit of Križ, 2410 m.